 All booths will be open from 9am to 10pm each day of the Show.

-Disabled visitors are well-catered for.
-All areas of the venue are accessible by ramps and lifts, and wheelchair-friendly toilets and a public telephone, located throughout the venue.
+Visitors with a disability are well-catered for.
+All areas of the venue are accessible by ramps and lifts, and there are wheelchair-friendly toilets, located throughout the venue.
 Disabled parking bays are also available.

 Wheelchair viewing platforms have been placed in both the Public Grandstand and Members Grandstand areas.